A Structured Approach to Safety Case Construction for AI Systems: Background

 While traditional safety cases already address probabilistic risk models, socio-technical systems, human-in-the-loop control, partial observability, and operational drift, AI systems introduce distinctive characteristics that render traditional safety-case logic insufficient on their own:

 \begin{itemize} \item \textbf{Post-deployment capability discovery.} The internal mechanisms of large neural networks are not interpretable in causal or mechanistic terms.
-Model behaviour can change qualitatively with scale, prompting configuration, or fine-tuning context.
+Model behaviour can change qualitatively with scale, prompting configuration or fine-tuning.
 Safety arguments that rely on deterministic traceability or component-level understanding cannot be fully applied.
-Unexpected behaviours, such as prompt injection or role-play exploitation, emerge only after deployment-like testing \cite{buhl2024safety}. \item \textbf{Evaluation without stable ground truth.} Many AI systems are evaluated against existing human or automated systems that were never formally certified.
-Hence, risk arguments become marginal: we infer safety by comparison ("no worse than baseline") or by proxy metrics such as expert consensus, simulated games, or risk scores \cite{chen2025maria} This weakens the deductive foundation of safety arguments and shifts the reasoning mode toward induction and statistical inference. \item \textbf{Model updates outside system owner control.} AI applications often depend on proprietary large language models maintained by third parties, the model update may occur outside the direct control of the system owner, which breaks the assumption that the assured configuration can be frozen post-certification..
-Because these models would change or update without notice, the nature and distribution of risks also evolve in ways users could not anticipate or verify.
-Unlike aircraft software frozen after certification, AI systems evolve continuously, through fine-tuning, retraining, data refresh, model combination, or tool access expansion.
+Unexpected behaviours, such as prompt injection or role-play exploitation, emerge only after deployment-like testing~\cite{buhl2024safety}. \item \textbf{Evaluation without stable ground truth.} Many AI systems are evaluated against existing human or automated systems that were never formally certified.
+Hence, risk arguments become marginal: we infer safety by comparison ("no worse than baseline") or by proxy metrics such as expert consensus, simulated games, or risk scores~\cite{chen2025maria} This weakens the deductive foundation of safety arguments and shifts the reasoning mode toward induction and statistical inference. \item \textbf{Model updates outside system owner control.} AI applications often depend on proprietary large language models maintained by third parties; model updates may occur outside the system owner's direct control, thereby undermining the assumption that the assured configuration can be frozen post-certification.
+Because these models change or update without notice, the nature and distribution of risks also evolve in ways users cannot anticipate or verify.
+Unlike aircraft software, which is frozen after certification, AI systems evolve continuously through fine-tuning, retraining, data refresh, model combination, or expanded tool access.
 These changes invalidate static evidence.
-Assurance must therefore be dynamic, maintaining traceability across versions and regenerating claims and evidence as the system evolves \cite{carlan2024dynamic}. \item \textbf{Threshold-based acceptability.} Regulators and developers increasingly rely on quantitative thresholds, of compute use, model capability, or safety score, as proxies for acceptable safety \cite{oecd2025thresholds} In AI systems, however, these thresholds are often incomplete, overlapping, or context-dependent.
+Assurance must therefore be dynamic, maintaining traceability across versions and regenerating claims and evidence as the system evolves~\cite{carlan2024dynamic}. \item \textbf{Threshold-based acceptability.} Regulators and developers increasingly rely on quantitative thresholds, of compute use, model capability, or safety score, as proxies for acceptable safety~\cite{oecd2025thresholds} In AI systems, however, these thresholds are often incomplete, overlapping, or context-dependent.
 Safety cases must accommodate multiple, sometimes inconsistent, decision criteria rather than a single binary pass/fail condition.